k-kochhar/k-kochhar/README.md

 Currently, my focus is on deepening my understanding of NLP and AI.

 ## 🏆 Hackathon Enthusiast
-I’m a hackathon enthusiast with wins at PennApps, HopHacks, and Bitcamp!
+I’m a hackathon enthusiast with wins at PennApps, HopHacks, Bitcamp, and HoyaHacks!

 ## 📫 Let's Connect
 - [Linkedin](https://www.linkedin.com/in/kkochhar04)